Course navigation

 Content typeFacts, conventions, project rulesProcedures, checklists, workflows

-When it loadsEvery single session, from the startOnly when the skill is invoked
+When it loadsEvery session from the startOnly when the skill is invoked

 Context costAlways uses tokensZero until invoked